 Of the 22,686 students currently enrolled at Johns Hopkins University, about 35.8% (8,119) participate in some form of distance or online learning, and 5,694 students take classes exclusively online.

 Students enrolled in online programs live in a variety of places.
 1,428 live in Maryland, 5,694 live in the U.S.A. and none live outside of the U.S.A.
 Long live the Internet!

 The following chart shows you how many students are involved in online classes depending on their degree.
 Non-Seekers are students who are not currently enrolled in a degree program.

-The minority of graduate students (37.2%) take at least one class online.
+About half of graduate students (45.7%) take at least one class online.